CMACH508/PredictiveTextualAttack/README.md

 ## Citation

-If you find this repo usefule, please cite our paper:
+If you find this repo useful, please cite our paper:

 ```
 @inproceedings{learning_to_attack,